haskell-distributed/distributed-process/wiki/contributing.md

 import Data.Boom (Typeable)
 {% endhighlight %}

-Personally I don't care *that much* about alignment for other things, but as always, try to follow the convention in the file you're editing and don't change things just for the sake of it.
+We generally don't care *that much* about alignment for other things, but as always, try to follow the convention in the file you're editing and don't change things just for the sake of it.